Paprika coalition

-The Paprika Coalition (German: Paprika-Koalition) (red, green, and orange the most common colours of the fruit of the same name) is a coalition in Germany between the Social Democratic Party of Germany (SPD), Alliance 90/The Greens, and the Pirate Party Germany.
+The Paprika Coalition (Paprika-Koalition) is a coalition in Germany between the Social Democratic Party of Germany (SPD), Alliance 90/The Greens, and the Pirate Party Germany.
+The name comes from the colors of bell peppers (paprika): red, green, and orange.
 It has only currently been present at the municipal level.
 It existed in Bielefeld from 2014 to 2021 and briefly in Cologne in 2015.